Voting 3rd Party

 This might be the real impetus behind most 3rd party voters, and it's understandable!

-Voting is important because for all of the corruption we see, it still gives us a voice.
+Voting it still gives us a voice.
 At minimum it prevents things from getting massively worse

 We should never see voting in presidential elections as our only civic duty